Enterprise-CMCS/macpro-base-template/README.md

 ## Overview

-The mmdl-connnectors project (oftened referenced in the context of this repository as just 'mmdl') is a microservice that streams Medicaid Data Lab (MMDL) data from it's Oracle database to CMS Bigmac's Kafka cluster in real time.
-It is powered by Kafka Connect and a JDBC connector.

-That's all for now; this project was just created!
+The macpro-base-template project (oftened referenced in the context of this repository as just 'base' or 'base-template') is a serverless monorepo accelerator.
+The actual application is fairly 'hello world', but the repository support and configuration is full featured.
+This is by design, to allow for simpler project creation from the template.
+Full CI/CD support with GitHub Actions, automated security scanning, docs site in GitHub Pages, PR/Issue templates, infrastructure and application deployment workflows, etc. is all included.

 ![Architecture Diagram](docs/assets/architecture.svg)